jordijoangimenez/Getting-Started/pages/5g-media-streaming/scope.md

 M5 | 5.3.5 | [Metrics Reporting API](https://jdegre.github.io/loader.html?yaml=TS26512_M5_MetricsReporting.yaml) | 9.5
 M5 | 5.3.6 | [Consumption Reporting API](https://jdegre.github.io/loader.html?yaml=TS26512_M5_ConsumptionReporting.yaml) | 9.6

-## Features supported by the 5GMS Application Function
+## Summary of features supported by the 5GMS Application Function

 The release versions of the 5GMSd Application Function support differing sets of interfaces, as described by the different versions of the 3GPP specifications, and differing levels of feature support for those interfaces.
 The following attempts to capture